 We know gardeners are a handy bunch who enjoy DIY projects too, so we found a great garden storage shed plans that details exactly how to build your own garden shed.

 The plans are not the same as our cover picture, but we loved that look.
-Or, you may prefer more of a cottage look, like this one, which does fit the plans more, as you will see, but of course you can choose whatever exterior and flavor of decor you prefer, from rustic cabin to country cute, spruce it up as you wish.
+Or, you may prefer more of a cottage look, like this one below.
+As you will see, you can choose whatever exterior and flavor of decor you prefer, from rustic cabin to country cute, spruce it up as you wish.

-However you want to decorate the outside, the basic structure is much the same.
+However it is you want to decorate the outside, the basic structure is much the same.

 These days you can buy ready made garden sheds from your large local home stores like Lowes and Home Depot or online, such as this one from Amazon.
-Remarkable, really, that what started out as an online bookstore now sells vegetable garden plants and greenhouses, lawn mowers and ladybugs… elderberry bushes, Meyer lemon trees… and even toilet paper!
+Remarkable, really, that what started out as an online bookstore now sells vegetable garden plants and greenhouses, lawn mowers and ladybugs.

 One big consideration in building your own garden shed, is whether you’ll have to have it permitted, inspected and approved by the city.
 A GardensAll fan indicated that in some places it’s far better to buy a pre-built shed than to build one because of all the red tape involved.
-You can see more on his comments in the Facebook conversation we link at the end of this article.
+So it might be a good idea to google that for your county, especially if you’re in a city with residential ordinances.

 In a recent conversation on the GardensAll Facebook page, someone mentioned wanting to build a garden shed so they could also capture more rainwater.
 That’s something on our list to do as well for one of our patches of land without easy water access.

 Even if you have water nearby, it’s a great idea to make use of the extra roof footage of your home and garden shed for collecting rainwater for use in dry spells.

-Depending on your terrain, that could require an elevated platform for the barrels similar to that depicted in the photo below, or standing vertically on a platform at the corner of the storage shed.
+Depending on your terrain, that could build on an elevated platform for the barrels similar to that depicted in the photo below, or standing vertically on a platform at the corner of the storage shed.